 Am I saying the death of 1.1 million human children wasn’t tragic?
 Again, please listen–I’m speaking for those who don’t get remembered.

-As a whole, encompassing World War II casualties and second Sino-Japanese war, including worldwide Holocaust and concentration camps deaths, is estimated to be 40 million human deaths.
-The number of chickens who suffer to death every year before even making it to slaughter is over 139 million* (139,017,000) in the United States alone, which is a number we don’t even include in our slaughter statistics.
+As a whole, the human death toll encompassing combat casualties15 of World War II and second Sino-Japanese war, as well as worldwide Holocaust and concentration camps deaths, is estimated to be 40 million.16 In the United States alone, the number of chickens who suffer to death every year before even making it to slaughter is over 139 million (139,017,000).17

-And this isn’t even reaching those animals with the highest death tolls, which tend to be the least valued, even by vegans.
+And this isn’t even reaching those animals with the highest death tolls, who tend to be the least valued—even by vegans.

-We kill roughly 1 trillion to 2.8 trillion fish a year whether for direct consumption from aquafarms or those caught in the wild to feed the farmed fish we eat.[sources elaborated]
+We kill roughly 1 trillion to 2.8 trillion fish every year—whether for direct consumption from aquafarms, or those caught in the wild to feed the farmed fish we eat.18 Take a moment to re-read the profound difference between billion and trillion.

-Or the 1 to 6.5 trillion bees enslaved on farms at any given moment based on the number of beehives listed by the FAO and the average bees per hive, many of which are killed off every fall for economic reasons.
+How about the 1 to 6.5 trillion bees enslaved on farms at any given moment—based on the number of beehives listed by the FAO20 and the average bees per hive—many21 of whom are killed off every fall for economic reasons?

-You hear totals thrown around like 150 billion animals slaughtered every year, which I’ve even said in several of my videos having not looked into the kill counter and other statistics to the extent I have now.
+When it comes to the number of animals killed every year, you often hear totals like 150 billion rattled off.
+To be completely transparent, I’ve even used that figure several of my videos, having not looked into the kill counter and other statistics to the extent I have now.
+Yet, if we taking even just the number for fish, we’re already at upwards of 2.8 trillion lives!

-The estimated number of humans to have ever lived on earth in the entirety of our species’ existence comes to 107.6 billion.
+The estimated number of humans to have ever lived on earth in the entirety of our species’ existence comes to 107.6 billion.22

-And even if we take the lower estimate of 150 billion animals killed in a single year, we’re still 42.4 billion over all humans to ever exist.
+Even if we were to use much-repeated estimate of 150 billion animals killed in a single year, we’d still exceed the total humans to have ever lived by 42.4 billion.

 Now you tell me: who are the real victims in this world?

-These numbers become more and more unfathomable and there is no total because we simply don’t care enough to know.
-And we really, in the end, don’t want to know.
+These numbers become more and more unfathomable and there is no total because we simply don’t care enough to know; and really, in the end, don’t want to know.

-Not from the stress of my production schedule or the demands of my perfectionism, but from an overwhelming sense of loss–not from the loss of lives itself but the complete and utter disregard for these losses.
+Not from the stress of my production schedule or the demands of my perfectionism, but from an overwhelming sense of loss–not the loss of lives itself, but the complete and utter disregard for these losses.

 And they deserve more from us.